Kruze Consulting offers value based 409A Valuations:

 If you’re interested in getting a 409A, please feel free to reach out to firstname.lastname@example.org

 About us: Kruze Consulting provides all things Startup Accounting, Finance, Tax, & HR in one stop.
 We believe in leveraging software to save our clients time and money so that we can focus on higher value add activities.
-Our team comes from the Big 4 and venture capital backed startups.*
+Check out our bookkeeping for startups to learn more about how we help founders focus on running their business.
+Our team comes from the Big 4 and venture capital-backed startups.*

 **Pricing subject to change based on each company’s unique business situation.